Things To Do In Calgary: The Ultimate Guide To 20+ Adventures

 Meet some cute critters

 The Calgary Zoo is home to more than 119 different species from the animal kingdom.
-They have animals from all over the world, including Africa, Asia and South America.
+These include animals from all over the world, including Africa, Asia, and South America.

 Head inside the Penguin Plunge and watch penguins swim right by.
 Check out the lemur walk-through and watch the lemurs run above your head.
 There’s even a giant play structure in the middle of the zoo for kids to climb all over.